Lurker00/DX200-USB-Audio-Release/README.md

 **Q**: Where is my internal storage in USB Mass Storage mode?
 The second disk is not inserted!<br />
 **A**: USB Mass Storage provides direct access to a real disk.
 The user visible internal storage is actually a folder of the internal disk (flash partition formatted with ext4).
 Though it is possible to export this whole partition, and ext4-aware OS (Linux) recognizes it, it has a little sense, because access rights keep the iternal storage directory out of reach anyway.
 Changing (accidentally or intentionally) these access rights will ruin DX200.

+**Q**: USB Audio looks like hung on starting the interface.
+Why?<br />
+**A**: Most probably an application plays music via Android, and keeps the interface from switching this way.
+Push Pause button to let USB Audio go.